bright-fakl/metagrouper-obsidian/docs/user-guide.md

-# Tag Tree View - User Guide
+# MetaGrouper - User Guide

-Welcome to the comprehensive user guide for the Tag Tree View plugin!
+Welcome to the comprehensive user guide for the MetaGrouper plugin!
 This guide will walk you through all features and provide detailed instructions for getting the most out of the plugin.

 ## Table of Contents